St Stithians College: The Boys' College

 The idea of setting up a Methodist school in Johannesburg came to Gilbert Tucker, who wanted to base it on the pattern of his old school, Kingswood College in Grahamstown.
-The Methodist accountant did not have the money so he turned to people who would be interested in financing it.
+The Methodist accountant did not have the money, so he turned to people who would be interested in financing the school.

 He met two Cornishmen, both born in 1859, Albert Collins and William Mountstephens, who were Methodists and promising new businessmen who had started to make a name for themselves in their new country.

-Collins, who never married, died first and this led to the creation of the Trust for building the Methodist school Tucker had dreamt of.
-The Trust was formally opened in April 1941 and, at Mountstephens' suggestion, was named after Collins' birthplace, Stithians, a village in Cornwall.

-These trustees were D.F.
+Collins, who never married, died first.
+This led to the creation of the trust for building the Methodist school Tucker had dreamt of.
+The trust was formally opened in April 1941 and, at Mountstephens' suggestion, was named after Collins' birthplace, Stithians, a village in Cornwall.
+The trustees were D.F.
 Corlett, C.H.
 Leake, J.B.
 Webb and G.K.
 Tucker.

-The Trust was able to purchase a piece of land, which was part of the farm Driefontein (one of the "fonteins" can be found on the grounds) for an amount of £8713 in 1943 but nothing further was achieved until after the War.
-At first it was thought that building costs might drop and so the trustees waited until it became obvious that prices would not drop and so the decision to build was made in 1951.
+The trust purchased a piece of land, which was part of the farm Driefontein (one of the "fonteins" can be found on the grounds) for £8713 in 1943, but nothing further was achieved until after the War.
+At first it was thought that building costs might drop.
+The trustees waited until it became obvious that prices would not drop, and the decision to build was made in 1951.

-Mountstephens lived to see the land purchased, but not the school built; his widow on the other hand, was to take an active interest in the school until her death.
-The school was to have been a secondary school only and at first, the debate on co-education was open.
-Circumstances were to make decisions for the Trustees: the area was new and remote; its people wanted a boys' school and a preparatory school as well as a secondary school.
+Mountstephens lived to see the land purchased, but not the school built.
+His widow would take an active interest in the school until her death.
+The school was to have been a secondary school only, and at first, the debate on co-education was open.
+Circumstances were to make decisions for the trustees: the area was new and remote; its people wanted a boys' school and a preparatory school as well as a secondary school.

 The first classes began on 28 January 1953, with Grades 1 and 2, and 8 and 9.
 On 3 February 1953 there was a formal opening ceremony.
 W.G.A.
-(Wally) Mears, formerly of Rondebosch Boys' High School, was the first headmaster, and taught English, Latin, History and Geography to the high school classes, with Mr E.M.
-Harris teaching Maths, Science and Scripture, and Mr Minnaar teaching Afrikaans.
-In the second year (1954) classes in the school ran from Grade 1 to Grade 10, and in 1956 the first group wrote the matriculation examination.
-As the school grew, Wally Mears, the headmaster, did less teaching, and became more an administrator.
+(Wally) Mears, formerly of Rondebosch Boys' High School, was the first headmaster, and taught English, Latin, History and Geography to the high school classes, with E.M.
+Harris teaching Maths, Science and Scripture, and Minnaar teaching Afrikaans.
+In the second year (1954), classes in the school ran from Grade 1 to Grade 10, and in 1956 the first group wrote the matriculation examination.
+As the school grew, Wally Mears, the headmaster, did less teaching, and became more of an administrator.
 The school's hall is named for him.